Saiph1/QuakeSearch_react/README.md

-# A web application using React
+# QuakeSearch

-An earthquake query application.
+An earthquake query application powered by Reactjs

 <h3>🛠&nbsp;Getting started with development</h3>